-After pursuing some certifications in SAP, project management, and concluding my Masters degree in Strategic Management in Information Technology, I decided it was time to look for an opportunity abroad and continue specialising in tax technology as the implementation projects I’d been doing had indicated that there’d be some great opportunities in the future for tax technology professionals.
+After pursuing some certifications in SAP, and project management, and concluding my Masters’s degree in Strategic Management in Information Technology, I decided it was time to look for an opportunity abroad and continue specialising in tax technology as the implementation projects I’d been doing had indicated that there’d be some great opportunities in the future for tax technology professionals.
 And since I have an Italian passport, Europe was the obvious choice!
-From there I went onto work for Sovos Compliance in Amsterdam and, now, Vertex.
+From there I went on to work for Sovos Compliance in Amsterdam and, now, Vertex.

 We have a few clients in Sao Paulo, so I know a bit about the market but I’m still learning.
 What is the tax tech scene like in Sao Paulo?

 The tax tech market in Sao Paulo is huge, and in general, there are a lot of tech companies based there too.
 But in terms of indirect taxes, Brazil is the most complex country in the world, sp to deal with that complexity, companies require great software and tax engines that are capable of dealing with calculation, compliance, e-invoicing, external API connections, etc. As a result, Sao Paulo has become a great market for Tax Technology!

 I’m reminded frequently by clients and candidates of the complexity of Brazil’s ever-changing indirect tax system!
 I can imagine this presents some interesting challenges to say the least.
 What are the fundamental differences for a tax technology professional in Brazil compared to The Netherlands?